motogrossdad/ZKI-Protocol/README.md

 The Revolution
 We are replacing Data Storage with Cryptographic Proofs.
 ZKI-Protocol allows any human to prove a fact (I am over 18, I am a citizen, I have $500) without ever showing the raw data.

 The goal is simple: 1.
 You keep your data on your device.
 2. They get a mathematical "Yes" or "No." 3.
-The Risk for both parties drops to zero.
+The Risk for both parties drops to ze ro.

 Why it will be accepted (The "Triple Win")
 1. For Companies: "Liability Off-ramping"